Sitefinity Bug Fixing Policy

 - Hotfix Updates (aka Service Packs or Hotfixes) address one or more specific problems or changes (e.g. security fixes, partner interface change) that potentially impact a large number of customers and are typically released for all supported official versions.
 Hotfixes are released in response to discovery of such problems or changes.
 Hotfixes are cumulative, in that they include all previous hotfixes for a given version.

-- Custom on-demand patches (available for Enterprise Edition customers only) are provided for the current and the immediately previous major release families.
+- Custom on-demand patches (available for Enterprise Support Plan customers only) are provided for the current and the immediately previous major release families.

 Fixes for security vulnerabilities (both discovered internally and reported to us) are released according to the following rules based on CVSS scores: